pnnl/QASMBench/README.md

 # QASMBench Benchmark Suite

-An OpenQASM benchmark suite for NISQ evaluation.
+QASMBench is an OpenQASM benchmark suite for NISQ evaluation.
 The .qasm code can be directly loaded in [IBM Quantum Experience](https://quantum-computing.ibm.com/) for execution.
-Please see our paper ([attached](qasmbench.pdf) and [arXiv](https://arxiv.org/abs/2005.13018)) for details.
+Please see our ([paper](qasmbench.pdf) or [arXiv](https://arxiv.org/abs/2005.13018)) for details.

 ![alt text](example.png)

 ## Current version

-Latest version: **1.2**
+Latest version: **1.3**

 ## About QASMBench

-In this repository you will find a light-weighted benchmark suite based on IBM [OpenQASM](https://github.com/Qiskit/openqasm) language (see [spec](https://arxiv.org/pdf/1707.03429.pdf)).
-It collects commonly seen quantum algorithms and routines from various domains including chemistry, simulation, linear algebra, searching, optimization, arithmetic, machine learning, fault tolerance, cryptography, etc. QASMBench trades-off between generality and usability, covering the number of qubits ranging from 2 to 60K, and the circuit depth from 4 to 12M.
-We set most of the benchmarks with qubits less than 16 so they can be directly verified on IBM's public-available quantum machine -- [IBM Quantum Experience](https://quantum-computing.ibm.com/).
-You may also want to use our Density-Matrix quantum simulator ([DM-Sim](https://github.com/pnnl/DM-Sim)) that can efficiently run on CPU and GPU-clusters.
+The rapid development of quantum computing (QC) in the NISQ era urgently demands a light-weighted, low-level benchmark suite and insightful evaluation metrics for characterizing the properties of prototype NISQ devices, the efficiency of QC programming compilers, schedulers and assemblers, and the capability of quantum simulators in a classical computer.
+We propose QASMBench as a low-level, easy-to-use benchmark suite based on the [OpenQASM](https://github.com/Qiskit/openqasm) assembly representation.
+It consolidates commonly used quantum routines and kernels from a variety of domains including chemistry, simulation, linear algebra, searching, optimization, arithmetic, machine learning, fault tolerance, cryptography, etc., trading-off between generality and usability.
+Most of the QASMBench application code can be launched and verified in [IBM-Q](https://quantum-computing.ibm.com/) directly.
+For simulation purposes, you may also want to use our State-Vector simulator ([SV-Sim](https://github.com/pnnl/SV-Sim)) and Density-Matrix simulator ([DM-Sim](https://github.com/pnnl/DM-Sim)) to run on GPU/CPU HPC clusters.

+To analyze these kernels in terms of NISQ device execution, in addition to circuit width and depth, we propose four circuit metrics including gate density, retention lifespan, measurement density, and entanglement variance, to extract more insights about the execution efficiency, the susceptibility to NISQ error, and the potential gain from machine-specific optimizations.
+We provide script under the **metric** folder to analyze the OpenQASM circuit and report the metrics we defined.

 ## QASMBench Benchmarks
 Depending on the number of qubits used, QASMBench includes three categories.
 For the introduction of the benchmarking routines under each category, please see our paper for detail.
 For each benchmark in the following tables, we list its name, brief description, and the algorithm category it belongs to, which is based on this Nature [paper](https://www.nature.com/articles/npjqi201523) by adding the categories of quantum arithmetic, quantum machine learning and quantum communication.